BigSmoke010/Coding-Backup/README.md

 # TODOS
 ___

-* add 2 player mode in ping pong
+* add 2 player mode in pingpong.py
+* add more customization to pingpong.py